-Since then, I have visited Hawaii five times -- a three and a half week visit in autumn 1999 to all six of the islands with state highways on them (which include all the inhabited islands except Niihau), followed up with a more focused two and a half week visit in May 2000 to Oahu, Maui, and the Big Island, a similar two-week visit (with day trips to Kauai and Lanai) in November 2001, a three-week visit to Oahu, Maui, Molokai, and Kauai in spring 2005, and two and a half weeks split mainly between Maui and the Big Island (with a few days on Oahu) in January 2009.
-During those thirteen weeks, I conducted a great deal of "field research" to update and expand this site, which I think makes me about as well-positioned as any non-islander to write about Hawaii's highways.
+Since then, I have visited Hawaii six times -- a three and a half week visit in autumn 1999 to all six of the islands with state highways on them (which include all the inhabited islands except Niihau), followed up with a more focused two and a half week visit in May 2000 to Oahu, Maui, and the Big Island, a similar two-week visit (with day trips to Kauai and Lanai) in November 2001, a three-week visit to Oahu, Maui, Molokai, and Kauai in spring 2005, two and a half weeks split mainly between Maui and the Big Island (with a few days on Oahu) in January 2009, and two weeks mainly on Maui, Kauai, and the Big Island (with a brief stay on Oahu) in 2013.
+During those fifteen weeks, I conducted a great deal of "field research" to update and expand this site, which I think makes me about as well-positioned as any non-islander to write about Hawaii's highways.
 (Don't worry, I also got in more than enough beach time on Maui and the Big Island, and visited most of the main and many of the minor tourist attractions on all the islands.)

-In particular, I've driven every mile of the numbered state highway system (except part of state route 5600, extended after my last visit to Kauai, plus reroutes in progress of state route 200 crossing the Big Island, and new route 8930 on Oahu) and of the numbered county highways, and almost all significant unnumbered highways, including the roads to the summits of the Mauna Kea and Haleakala volcanoes, and to the weather observatory high on the north slope of the Mauna Loa volcano.
+In particular, I've driven every mile of the numbered state highway system and of the numbered county highways, and almost all significant unnumbered highways, including the roads to the summits of the Mauna Kea and Haleakala volcanoes, and to the weather observatory high on the north slope of the Mauna Loa volcano.
 I also took lots of pictures of or from those roads, many of which are on this site.
 In addition, I visited and conducted interviews at the state and some of the county transportation departments, and did other research, as detailed in this site's Credits and Sources page.

 It took me awhile to get around to visiting and driving the islands (not until age 42, more than a quarter-century since I started road-tripping as a California teenager).
 But now that I have, I've fallen in love with them, and plan to return periodically.